MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/advanced-ssl-data-capture.md

 The trace might take a minute or two to completely stop since downloading the event logs might take a while.

 You can start and stop the trace several times without redoing the configuration steps.
 Each time it's taken, a new folder is created with a timestamp as part of the folder name.
-The time corresponds to the time the trace was started.
+The time corresponds to the time when the trace starts.

 [!INCLUDE [Third-party disclaimer](../../../includes/third-party-disclaimer.md)]